We believe that all people have the right to live, grow and find employment in their community

 AiMHi – Prince George Association for Community Living believes that all people have the right to live, grow up and find employment in their own community.
 Living in an AiMHi home is one of the options available for adults who have a developmental disability and children and youth with special needs.

-Individuals who require minimal to considerable support to reside in the community may choose to live with 1–4 people in a house of their choice.
-Support is provided by staff 24 hours a day, 365 days per year.
+Individuals who require minimal to considerable support to reside in the community may choose to live with 1–5 people in a house of their choice.
+Support is provided by employees 24 hours a day, 365 days per year.

-Service Plans are developed for each person.
-This is a clear statement of the programs which will be implemented and reviewed on a monthly basis.
+Person Centered Service Plans are developed for each person.
+This is a clear statement of the goals which will be implemented and reviewed on a monthly basis.

 Individuals may receive assistance with cooking, budgeting, personal care, laundry, daily living skills, support to attend school and employment.
-The program is designed to maximize their independence and participate as fully as possible in their home and in the community.
+This service is designed to maximize their independence and participate as fully as possible in their home and in the community.

 Full advantage is taken of social and recreational activities offered by the community.
 This includes bowling, swimming, bingo, movies, the theatre and concerts.
 Capabilities, needs and interests of each person direct the selection of activities.

-Individuals 19 years and older are referred to the program by Community Living British Columbia and must be identified as having a developmental disability.
+Individuals 19 years and older are referred to the Cluster by Community Living British Columbia and must be identified as having a developmental disability.

-Children and Youth under 19 years of age are referred to the program by Ministry of Children and Family Development and must be identified as having special needs.
+Children and Youth under 19 years of age are referred to services by Ministry of Children and Family Development and must be identified as having special needs.

 Children’s Residence provides support and relief services for families of children who have a mental, physical or sensory disability, up to the age of 19.

-The residence is staffed 24 hours a day by skilled and experienced AiMHi employees.
-The atmosphere resembles that of a home, including single and double bedrooms, a dining room, a large fenced yard, and ample space for play activities.
+The residence is staffed 24 hours a day, 7 days a week by skilled and experienced AiMHi employees.
+The atmosphere resembles that of a home, including single bedrooms, a large kitchen/dining room, a large living room, a large fenced yard, and ample space for play activities.

 We welcome your children to stay during the following times: